 Dr Belinda Hengel, Postdoctoral Fellow

 Belinda was awarded a Masters of Public Health in 2011 and completed a PhD in epidemiology in 2016.
 She previously worked as a sexual health nurse.
 Belinda’s research focuses on improving the sexual health of Aboriginal people, particularly those living in remote areas of Australia.
 She has worked across multiple NHMRC funded studies which have had led to improvements in the delivery of STI care in Aboriginal communities and increased the understanding of the burden of STIs across regions where data was previously lacking.

-Amanda Sibosado is a proud Bard Wardandi woman who has worked in Aboriginal sexual health across Western Australia for the past 13 years.
-Amanda is currently part of the team at SAHMRI coordinating resource development for remote Aboriginal and Torres Strait Islander communities in response to the syphilis outbreak and ongoing high rates of other STIs.
-Amanda is enrolled at Charles Darwin University completing her Masters in Public Health.
+Amanda Sibosado is a proud Bard Wardandi woman who is dedicated to working towards better sexual health and mental health outcomes for Aboriginal people.
+Amanda is currently a Research Associate at Curtin University and is enrolled at Charles Darwin University completing her Masters in Public Health.

 The CRE-ASH Capacity Building Action Plan includes the following Objectives:

 - To develop the health and medical research workforce in Aboriginal and Torres Strait Islander sexual health by providing opportunities to advance training of new researchers, particularly those with a capacity for independent research and future leadership roles

 - To create a high caliber, connected national research workforce with the expertise, experience and capacity to provide national leadership in this neglected area of Aboriginal health

 - To support PRPs in their efforts to be highly competitive for ongoing research funding.
 Sustainable research will be critical to avoid ongoing Aboriginal disadvantage.

 Strategies for capacity development